cfengine/documentation/enterprise-cfengine-guide/design-center/configure-sketches-enterprise/mission-portal-sketches.markdown

         # make

-The sketch is now available in the Design Center app, as shown below:
+The sketch is now available in the **Design Center App**, as shown below:

 ![New echo sketch available in the Mission Portal](mission-portal-sketch-add-echo.png)